 Despite the fascinating human history and beauty of the islands, the biggest attraction for many visitors to the Galapagos is the wildlife.

-The nature of islands has fascinated naturalists for hundreds of years.
-With their isolation and unique currents that flow by the islands, evolution on the Galapagos has created fascinating and unique animals and plants.
+The nature of islands has fascinated naturalists for over 150 years.
+With their isolation and unique currents that flow by the islands, evolution on the Galapagos has created unique animals and plants.

 Perhaps the most famous animal of the islands, Galapagos giant tortoises have grown to the largest in the world.
 They can weigh over 400 kg (900 lb) and reach 1.3 m (4 ft) in length.
 The tortoises can often be seen in the highlands of certain islands, such as Santa Cruz.